Executive Summary

 4. Essentials of communicating with the handling authority

 Contact the freezing authority proactively, cooperative in attitude and restrained in wording: state only facts relevant to this trade, submit the evidence, and demonstrate good-faith acquisition for fair value; never guess at answers you don't know.
-For large amounts or multiple cards, engage a lawyer to communicate on your behalf.
-Once the review confirms non-involvement, the freeze can be lifted or allowed to lapse without renewal.
+For larger amounts or multiple cards in a Delta & Capital engagement, Delta & Capital coordinates its partner law firms as needed, and qualified lawyers handle the legal communications.
+The freezing authority independently decides whether to lift or not renew the freeze under the facts and applicable procedure.

 5. Trading habits that prevent frozen cards